jjpp43/hotspot/README.md

 ## Roadmap

-✅ Retrieve information from open-source data
+✅ Retrieve information from open-source data  </br>
 ✅ Retrieve information based off of desired region  </br>
-⬜ Implemtent filter to search results to allow users look for information matching their taste.
+⬜ Implemtent filter to search results to allow users look for information matching their taste  </br>
-⬜ Add "Review" functionality to each location
+⬜ Add "Review" functionality to each location </br>

 <br/>
 <br/>